ApparaoMulpuri/HandLoanManager/README.md

 # InterestCalculator
-In India, most of the folks provide the money to the lenders on interest basis.
+In India, most of the folks provide the money to the Borrowers on interest basis.
 This app is for track the money with the iOS app.

 ## Application Screens

-### Main Screen with the list of Barrowers
+### Main Screen with the list of Borrowers
 ![alt text](https://github.com/ApparaoMulpuri/InterestCalculator/blob/master/Screen%20Shot%202017-10-13%20at%206.08.18%20PM.png)

 ### Detail screen displayed with Money, Interest and Duration details